hduyker/funda-list/README.md

 in a consistent order.
 Avoiding duplicates is not to hard to avoid (merge incoming datasets based on a unique key ), missing elements I will ignore for now.

-Reading over the information, another thing to keep in mind is the rate limiting and error handling on the remote API call.
-Unfortunately, the documentation does not indicate how exactly this will manifest.
+Reading over the information, the rate limiting and error handling on the remote API call need to be handled.
+Unfortunately, the documentation does not indicate how exactly this will manifest (i.e. how hitting the limit will affect subsequent requests).

 ## Choices